sofyankirat/alx-system_engineering-devops/0x00-shell_basics/README.md

 You are not allowed to use any shell variables script 4: Display current directory contents in a long format. script 5: Display current directory contents, including hidden files (starting with .).
-Use the long format.
+Use the long format. script 6: Display current directory contents.
+Long format
+with user and group IDs displayed numerically
+And hidden files (starting with .)